Ryan Brightwell, Director of Research

 Banks and Human rights

 For over ten years BankTrack has assessed the implementation by banks of the 'United Nations Guiding Principles for Business and human rights'.
-The page below links to our 2019 assessment of the human rights policies of 50 banks globally.
-The second link leads to an additional assessment in 2021 of the human rights policies of 14 African banks.
+The page below links to our latest, 2019 assessment of the human rights policies of 50 banks globally.
+The other links lead to additional assessment of the human rights policies of African and Asian banks.
+A new benchmark is due to be published in November 2022.